acolin/sailsify/README.md

 # Sailsify
-Converts rails models and controllers into sailsjs format.
+Ports rails models and controllers into sailsjs format.

 Installation
 --------------